-1.1 Description of Proposed Project
+1.1 Description of Proposed Project and Emergency Planning Objectives

-This EIA concerns the construction and operation of a Conventional Nuclear Power Station (NPS) and associated infrastructure in the Eastern and Western Cape areas.
-The sites have been identified based on previous site investigations undertaken since the 1980s and this EIA study.
+This report concerns the construction and operation of a Conventional Nuclear Power Station (NPS) and associated infrastructure in the Eastern and Western Cape areas.
+The sites have been identified based on previous site investigations undertaken since the 1980s and the EIA scoping study.

-Eskom proposes to construct a nuclear power station in line with the philosophy of the European Utility Requirements (EUR) for LWR Nuclear Power Plants.
 In many ways the structure of the nuclear plant resembles that of a conventional thermal power plant.
 The difference between such plants is in the manner in which heat is produced.
 In a fossil plant, oil, gas or coal is fired in the boiler, which means that the chemical energy of the fuel is converted into heat.
 In a nuclear power station, however, energy from the fission chain reaction is utilised.
 Cooling water for the NPS will be utilised directly from the sea.
 The proposed NPS will include nuclear reactor, turbine complex, spent fuel, nuclear fuel storage facilities, waste handling facilities, intake and outfall basin and various auxiliary service infrastructures.